-I grew up in a small-town NE of Austin and have called it home for a vast majority of my life.
+I grew up in a small town north east of Austin and have called it home for the vast majority of my life.
 I chose to pursue a career in Austin because of the enormous opportunity for growth, success and longevity in a field of work I am truly passionate about.

 What is your background?
 How did you get into personal training?